csgf/knowledge-base-portlet/docs/index.rst

 part of the CHAIN-REDS Knowledge Base is only a demonstrator with limited impact on scientists’ day-by-day life.
-In order to find a document or a dataset, users should know beforehand what they are looking for and there is no way to correlate documents and data which would actually be of the most important facilitators of the Scientific Method (see Fig. 2).
+In order to find a document or a dataset, users should know beforehand what they are looking for and there is no way to correlate documents and data which would actually be of the most important facilitators of the Scientific Method.
-In order to overcome these limitations and turn the Knowledge Base into a powerful research tool, the `CHAIN-REDS <http://www.chain-project.eu/>`_ consortium has decided to semantically enrich OADRs and DRs and build a search engine on the related linked data.
+In order to overcome these limitations and turn the Knowledge Base into a powerful research tool, the `CHAIN-REDS <http://www.chain-project.eu/>`_ consortium has decided to semantically enrich OADRs and DRs and build a search engine on the related linked data.[View Semantic Search Portlet] (http://csgf.readthedocs.org/en/latest/semantic-search-portlet/docs/index.html)

 ============
 Installation